What does an Addiction Counselor in District Of Columbia do? What is Their Job Role?

 The role of a substance abuse counselor is to help people overcome problems with drug or alcohol dependence.

 A counselor works with individuals through the many stages of the recovery process who are addicted to drugs or alcohol.
-Throughout the counseling process, counselors help clients develop coping mechanisms, replacing old behaviors with new, healthier ones.
+Throughout the counseling process, addiction counselors help clients develop coping mechanisms, replacing old behaviors with new, healthier ones.
 Additionally, they might help the client navigate the job hunting process or rebuild relationships with friends and family.

 Adjusting to life after getting clean is a long, difficult journey—and a drug counselor—at any level—is there to make that transition much, much easier.
 Below, we’ll look at what it takes to become a certified substance abuse counselor in Washington, DC.

 Substance abuse counselors help clients who are suffering from drug and/or alcohol addiction, as well as other issues like gambling or eating disorders.
-According to the U.S. Bureau of Labor Statistics, or BLS, counselors work to develop recovery programs and a series of coping strategies aimed at helping patients avoid relapse.
+According to the U.S. Bureau of Labor Statistics, or BLS, addiction counselors work to develop recovery programs and a series of coping strategies aimed at helping patients avoid relapse.

-In addition to treating the addicts themselves, counselors may also work with their support systems.
+In addition to treating the addicts themselves, addiction counselors may also work with their support systems.
 In more serious instances, the counselor may refer a client to a psychiatrist or a medical professional.
 A look at some of the responsibilities you can expect as a counselor:

 - Lead screening interviews to find out the need for drug and alcohol treatment.
 During the initial interview, you’ll figure out whether a patient needs psychiatric care, group therapy, detox or some other health intervention.